 • Which organization or which person are you going to visit?
 That’s a dumb mandatory question in my opinion for someone who wish to only travel in Russia, especially for first timers.

-My guess : if you selected guest visit or tourism, write down the name of a family member, a friend.
+My guess : if you selected guest visit, write down the name of a family member, a friend.

 Or else, I simply suggest to write down the abbreviation N/A “non applicable”.